NEW EXPERIENCES TO INSPIRE CHANGE

 • Create meaningful personal change

-• Reduce feelings of self-centeredness and isolation
+• Promoting feelings of inner calm and peace

 Yoga is a mindfulness experiential therapy that combines controlled breathing and movement.
-Led by a certified yoga instructor, yoga often incorporates inspirational teachings and meditation techniques to help participants improve their self- and body-awareness .and dwell in the present moment without concerns of the past or future.
+Led by a certified yoga instructor, yoga often incorporates inspirational teachings and meditation techniques to help participants improve their self- and body awareness .and dwell in the present moment without concerns of the past or future.
 Yoga is widely used in addiction treatment programs and helps people:

 • Improve mindfulness